ddc-java-10/android-project-proposal-anhristian/docs/index.md

 ---
 title: Play and learn with Me
-description: "Practicing numbers and having fun with tracing lines"
+description: "Practicing and having fun with numbers"
 layout: default
 ---

 ## Summary

-**Play and learn with Me** is an educational safe Android app that could be used by 4-6 years old children to practice their knowledge of the numbers interactively.
+**Play and learn with Me** is an educational safe Android app that could be used by 4-6 years old children to practice interactively their knowledge of the numbers.
 This app assumes that the child knows already some numbers and it is designed to strengthen their knowledge.
-The tracing lines activities will develop their ability to follow the dotted line and stay on track.

 ## Intended users